MpStyle/wilde/README.md

 - ~~Show the name of the current editor in the page title~~
 - Add dark theme
 - ~~Add LICENSE file~~
+- Drag 'n drop on directory explorer to move file and folder
+- Drag 'n drop on editor tab to edge to add new editor group